 - Risk management goals: Long-term stability vs. short-term liquidity.

-Scenario to Choose Duration Gap Analysis
+Scenario to Choose a Duration Gap Analysis

 Duration gap analysis must be chosen when a financial institution wants to analyse long-term risks.
 It has sophisticated tools for complex analysis requiring detailed data inputs on the timing of cash flows and sensitivity to interest rate changes.